-CWCL 3400 Introduction to Creative Writing 3-0-3 Prerequisite: ENGL 2110 or 2110H, 2120 or 2120H, 2130 or 2130H, 2060, or 2140.
+CWCL 3400 Introduction to Creative Writing 3-0-3 Prerequisite: ENGL 2110 or 2110H, 2120 or 2120H, 2130 or 2130H, or 2060.
 An introduction to the stylistic conventions and techniques of poetry and prose.
 The course also emphasizes techniques of literary invention and offers a brief exposure to the analysis and critique of peer texts.

-CWCL 3420 Introduction to Creative Non-Fiction 3-0-3 Prerequisite: ENGL 3400 or CWCL 3400.
+CWCL 3420 Introduction to Creative Non-Fiction

+Prerequisite: CWCL 3400.
 An introduction to non-fiction writing which employs a variety of literary techniques common in literary journalism and fiction writing.

-employs a variety of literary techniques common in literary journalism and fiction writing.
 Students will read model texts and further develop workshop and revision techniques in order to produce a carefully revised piece of their own non-fiction.